ibm-cloud-docs/cis/logpush.md

    - Cloud Object Storage
    - Splunk
 * Make sure to [enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
-* when you use Cloud Object Storage, you must have a Cloud Object Storage instance with a bucket that has **Object Writer** access that is granted to IBM Cloud account `cislogp@us.ibm.com`.
-This enables CIS to write request logs to the Cloud Object Storage bucket.{: cli}{: api}
-* The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
-However, unlike Logpull, which allows you to download request logs, Logpush enables you to push the request logs to your destination.
-* DNS, Range, and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
-These jobs can be sent to the same destination.
-However, when you use Cloud Object Storage, you must specify a different path.
-* Logpush uses publicly accessible HTTPS endpoints for Cloud Object Storage, ensuring that the log data is encrypted while in motion.
-* When you send logs to Splunk, CIS checks the IP address's accessibility and port, and then validates the certificate of the HTTP Receive log source.
-If all parameters are valid, then a Logpush is created.
-The Logpush then begins sending events to the HTTP Event Collector (Splunk).
+* Accepting the Logpush user invitation (`cislogp@us.ibm.com`) is a manual process completed by an authorized CIS team.
+The status in the console updates after the invitation has been accepted.
+Until then, the status remains `Pending`.
 * If your destination is not explicitly supported by CIS, it might still be accessible by Logpush using a Custom HTTP destination.
 This includes your own custom HTTP log servers.

    To avoid errors, make sure that the destination can accept a gzipped file upload named `test.txt.gz`, containing the compressed content `{"content":"tests"}`.
    {: important}

+* For Cloud Object Storage only:
+   * You must have a Cloud Object Storage instance with a bucket that grants **Object Writer** access to the IBM Cloud account `cislogp@us.ibm.com`.
+This permission enables CIS to write request logs to the Object Storage bucket.{: cli}{: api}
+   * Logpush uses publicly accessible HTTPS endpoints for Cloud Object Storage, ensuring encryption of log data in transit.
+   * DNS, Range, and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
+These jobs can use the same destination but must specify different paths with using Cloud Object Storage.
-* When you use Cloud Object Storage, you must verify ownership after creating a Logpush job.
-This task is described in the following procedure.
+   * After creating a Logpush job with Cloud Object Storage, you must verify ownership.
+This process is described in the next steps.

+* For Splunk only: When you send logs to Splunk, CIS checks the IP address and port for accessibility and validates the certificate of the HTTP Receiver.
+If all parameters are valid, the Logpush job is created and begins sending events to the HTTP Event Collector (Splunk).

 ## Creating a Logpush job in the console
 {: #logpush-setup-ui}